acm-uiuc/linkry/README.md

 # Linkry - Link Shortener

+# DEPRECATED
+This functionality is now built into [core.acm](https://core.acm.illinois.edu) and thus this repository is no longer maintained.

 Linkry is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an organization-controlled link.

 ## Installation